Air pollution in the United States: Clean Power Plan

 On August 3, 2015, the Obama administration unveiled its Clean Power Plan, an EPA policy designed to limit carbon dioxide emissions at power plants.
 It was expected to reduce air pollutants by up to 25%, which would improve health outcomes (such as a decrease in premature deaths and childhood asthma) for those who live near factories and chemical facilities.
 The plan was expected to negatively impact jobs in the steel, cement, and refining production industries but positively impact jobs in the solar and wind power sectors.
 On March 28, 2017, President Donald Trump ordered the EPA to review the policy.
 In June 2019, the Trump administration reversed the Clean Power Plan, allowing coal-fired power plants to remain open longer.
 This action largely left greenhouse gas regulations to state and local governments, some of which have joined interstate greenhouse gas reduction programs.
 In 2024, the Biden Administration issued a suite of rules called the Greenhouse Gas Standards and Guidelines for Fossil Fuel-Fired Power Plants, sometimes called the "Clean Power Plan 2.0", to replace the Clean Power Plan.

-Pollution from international sources

-An outpouring of fugitive dust layered with man-made sulfates, smog, industrial fumes, carbon grit, and nitrates is crossing the Pacific Ocean on prevailing winds from booming Asian economies in plumes so vast they alter the climate.
-Almost a third of the air over Los Angeles and San Francisco can be traced directly to Asia.
-With it comes up to three-quarters of the black carbon particulate pollution that reaches the West Coast.

 Health effects

+Though the rate of exposure to ground-level ozone ("smog") and small-particulate matter ("soot") has been declining, in 2026, nearly half of people in the US under age 18 live in an area receiving a failing grade for at least one measure of air pollution.

 Due to air pollution causing more than one effect it is hard to attribute a condition only to air pollution or to say how much a given source is responsible.
 However, it is believed that around 100,000 to 200,000 human deaths are attributable to air pollution and at least a quarter are due to transportation.
 This compares with the approximate 33,000 from gun deaths or recent average of 35,000 from motor vehicle collisions, which are both also attributable to human technology application.
 There are also significant non-human deaths and effects.